Giovanni Bellini: Maturity

 The Feast of the Gods, c.
 1514 completed by his disciple, Titian, 1529; oil on canvas; National Gallery of Art, Washington, D.C.

 In 1505, she endeavoured through Cardinal Bembo to obtain from him another painting, this time of a secular or mythological character.
 What the subject of this piece was, or whether it was delivered, we do not know.

 Albrecht Dürer, visiting Venice for a second time in 1506, describes Giovanni Bellini as still the best painter in the city, and as full of all courtesy and generosity toward foreign brethren of the brush.

 In 1507, Bellini's brother Gentile died, and Giovanni completed the painting of the Preaching of St. Mark which his brother had left unfinished; a task on the fulfilment of which the bequest by the elder brother to the younger of Jacopo's sketch-book had been made conditional.

-In 1513 Giovanni's position as sole master (since the death of Gentile and of Alvise Vivarini) in charge of the paintings in the Hall of the Great Council was threatened by one of his former pupils.
+In 1513 Giovanni's position as sole master (since the death of Gentile and of Alvise Vivarini) in charge of the paintings in the Hall of the Great Council was considered for one of his former pupils.
 Young Titian desired a share of the same undertaking, to be paid for on the same terms.
-Titian's application was granted, then after a year rescinded, and then after another year or two granted again; and the aged master must no doubt have undergone some annoyance from his sometime pupil's proceedings.
+Titian's application was granted, then after a year rescinded, and then after another year or two granted again.
 In 1514, Giovanni undertook to paint The Feast of the Gods for the duke Alfonso I of Ferrara.

 Bellini died on 29 November 1516 (a date is given by Marin Sanudo on his diary).
 He was interred in the Basilica di San Giovanni e Paolo, a traditional burial place of the doges.